serhez/cosil/README.md

-This folder contains the code for the AAAI submission "Co-Imitation: Learning Design and Behaviour by Imitation" The `coil` folder contains the main code to run the experiments.
+This repository contains the code for the Co-Adaptation with Self-Imitation Learning (CoSIL) method.

-The `bo_mat` folder contains a pip installable package for bayesian optimization used in the experiments The `mocap` folder includes code for preprocessing the CMU motion capture data,
+# Authors

-    but the preprocessed data is also included for convenience in the `data` folder The `gait-track-envs` folder includes a pip installable package for the adapted mujoco environments which allow changing morphology before each episode See each folder for further instructions
+Sergio Hernández-Gutiérrez, Ville Kyrki and Kevin Sebastian Luck.

-# Install dependencies
+# Dependencies

-1. Install pytorch, Gpy, numpy
+1. All packages specified in `requirements.txt`.
-2. Go to bo_mat folder and `pip install -e .`
+2. [`bo_mat`](https://github.com/serhez/bo-mat), which you can install via `pip install -e .` from its cloned folder.
+Credits to Chang Rajani, Karol Arndt, David Blanco-Mulero, Kevin Sebastian Luck and Ville Kyrki.
-3. Go to gait-track-envs folder and `pip install -e.`
+3. [`gait-track-envs`](https://github.com/serhez/gait-track-envs), which you can install via `pip install -e .` from its cloned folder.
+Credits to Chang Rajani, Karol Arndt, David Blanco-Mulero, Kevin Sebastian Luck and Ville Kyrki.